Capturing and Cropping the First Image

 Cropping the Image

-The Crop Image button (A) is for setting the boundary for the image as a whole.
-Click the Crop Row button (B) to define rows inside the box.
-The Apply Template button (C) is for applying a cropping template to the image, and will be useful for subsequent images.
+Note that the Crop Image button (A) is for setting the boundary for the image as a whole, whereas the Crop Row button (B) is for defining rows inside the box.

-Clicking Crop Image shows the current image boundary:
+Here, clicking Crop Image has displayed the current image boundary, in yellow:

 Next click the Crop Row button.
 This will add a row to the image, outlined in green (A).
 Note that the cropping boundary (B) is now outlined in red.